 I spend much of my time on finding those who are the harbingers of the new, emerging future of law.
 I stay in touch with Earth Lawyers, Sharing Lawyers, and dozens of other kinds of innovators who are passionately solving the problems of the day and joyously working to move us all forward.
 I support, connect, and showcase the work of the paradigm-shifters.
 I help to language and highlight what is going on in the new system, and I liaison with our kindred spirits in other disciplines: conscious business. abundant communities, organizational development, consciousness, etc.

 I am intrigued by societal transformation and my work often serves as a laboratory for applying the newest ideas.
+I am a student of many societal and organizational models for grounding transformation in groups.
 I am a fan of the Berkana Institute models.
-I have studied appreciative inquiry for more than 10 years.
-I’m certified in Spiral Dynamics I and II and a more-than-casual student of many societal and organizational models for grounding transformation in groups.
+I have studied Appreciative Inquiry for more than 10 years.
+I’m certified in Spiral Dynamics I and II and a graduate of the TheoryU U-Lab course, Transforming Business, Society, and Self.
+I was recognized with Honors in Becoming a Changemaker: Introduction to Social Innovation by University of Cape Town.
 I am a senior graduate of Landmark Education programs, with more than 1,000 hours of transformational education, including the Wisdom Curriculum through Power and Contribution.
 I have been a participant-speaker at the Conference for Global Transformation several times.

 I regularly convene gatherings of leaders with specific interests.
 I’ve hosted two US summits of integrative lawyers from a broad spectrum of practice areas and often gather integrative lawyers in national meetings elsewhere.